mxstack/mxmake/docs/source/extending.md

 ## Topics and domains

-Mxmake organizes it's provided make features into `domains` which are contained in `topics`.
+The features provided by *mxmake* are organized into "domains," which are grouped together under "topics."
-A domain provides a set of settings and make targets and might depend on other domains.
+Each domain offers a collection of settings and targets for the make process and may have dependencies on other domains.

 ## Writing custom domains

-`mxmake` treats all files with `.mk` ending inside a topic folder as domain.
+*mxmake* treats all files with `.mk` suffix inside a topic folder as a domain.
-To extend an existing topic, simply add a file named `yourdomain.mk`.
+To extend an existing topic, add a file named `yourdomain.mk`.
 It will be integrated automatically.

-To write a new `topic`, a topic related folder needs to be created.

-It contains a file named `metadata.ini` file providing topic title and description:
+To create a new `topic` create a folder containing a file named `metadata.ini` providing topic title and description:

 ```ini
 [metadata]